AndresPineda-CySec/Cowrie-and-Splunk-Honeypot-Threat-Analysis/README.md

 Before proceeding, I want to ensure that the only user on my VM is not root.
 This adds an extra layer of security, helping protect my VM in case my honeypot is compromised and reducing the risk of a VM escape affecting my host machine.
 To verify this, I ran the "id" command and confirmed that my UID and GID are both 1000.
 This indicates that the account is a standard user with limited system access, reinforcing the principle of least privilege.<br />
 <br />
 <br />
-After confirming that my user is not root, I proceed to update the OS and all installed packages.
+After confirming that my user is not root, I proceeded to update the OS and all installed packages.
 I do this by first running the command "sudo apt update" and then running the command "sudo apt upgrade." :
 <img src="https://github.com/AndresPineda-CySec/Cowrie-and-Splunk-Honeypot-Threat-Analysis/blob/main/Images/checkUpdate.png?raw=true" height="80%" width="80%"/> <br />
 <img src="https://github.com/AndresPineda-CySec/Cowrie-and-Splunk-Honeypot-Threat-Analysis/blob/main/Images/update.png?raw=true" height="80%" width="80%"/> <br />
 <br />